elemel/fungeoneer/docs/chapters/09/a-grain-of-truth.md

 This dungeon introduces tiles with bitwise operators: inverters (marked `~` on the map), and-gates (marked `&`), or-gates (marked `|`), exclusive-or-gates (marked `^`), and shifters (marked `\`).

-Whenever you trigger an inverter tile, apply bitwise inversion to the top number on the stack.
+Whenever you trigger an inverter tile, apply bitwise inversion to the number at the top of the stack.

 For the other bitwise operator tiles, pop two numbers from the stack: first `a`, then `b`.
 Apply the operator with `b` as the left operand and `a` as the right.
 Push the result onto the stack.